Looking for general information on homelessness in Arvada? Visit arvada.org/homelessness-in-arvada

 - Police Department Homelessness Liaison

 By providing services to those experiencing homelessness, is the City encouraging the population to come to Arvada?

 Homelessness is an issue growing in communities all over Colorado regardless of how those cities respond to the issue.
 Arvada is responding by working to find solutions that allow those who are experiencing homelessness to maintain a measure of human dignity while they get back on their feet.

 How is Arvada PD responding to homelessness in Arvada?

 The Arvada Police Department has increased its presence in Olde Town and is conducting extensive outreach to connect those experiencing homelessness with resources, while actively addressing public safety issues sometimes related to homelessness.
 Arvada PD follows standard procedures for enforcement of code and ordinance violations, regardless of the status of the individual involved.
-Most recebtly, the Police Department has developed a new response team: the Community, Outreach, Resource and Enforcement (CORE) team.
-The CORE team will begin by focusing its efforts in the area south of W. 58th Avenue and east of Allison Street.
-Officers will open lines of communication with residents, visitors, business owners and the homeless population with the goal to find resource-based solutions.
+Most recently, the Police Department has developed a new response team: the Community, Outreach, Resource and Enforcement (CORE) team.
+The CORE team is presently focusing its efforts in the area south of W. 58th Avenue and east of Allison Street.
+Officers have opened lines of communication with residents, visitors, business owners and the homeless population with the goal to find resource-based solutions.
 It is important to note that this team will also deploy strategic enforcement efforts when providing resources becomes ineffective.